Driving in Singapore

-In Singapore, cars and other vehicles drive on the left side of the road—due to its historical rule by the United Kingdom.
-As a result, vehicles are catered to right-hand drive.
+In Singapore, cars and other vehicles drive on the left side of the road, as in neighbouring Malaysia, due to its British colonial history (which led to British driving rules being adopted in India, Australia, New Zealand, and Hong Kong as well).
+As a result, most vehicles are right-hand drive.
 However, exemptions have been made to allow foreign vehicles and construction machineries to utilise the road space of Singapore.
-As such, vehicles with left-hand drive configurations are required to either be driven with a sign indicating "LEFT-HAND-DRIVE" or towed.
+As such, vehicles with left hand drive configurations are required to either be driven with a sign indicating "LEFT-HAND-DRIVE" or towed.

 The per-capita car ownership rate in Singapore is approximately 12 cars per 100 people (or 1 car per 8.25 people).

 History

 The earliest roads in Singapore, after its founding in 1819, were laid out in the Jackson Plan of 1822 in keeping with Sir Stamford Raffles's directions.
 A grid system was adopted for the town with roads for carriages being 16 yd wide, and those for horses four yards wide.
 Pedestrian paths along the roadsides were two yards wide, allowing room for two people to walk abreast and giving rise to the five-foot ways that came to be associated with the sheltered walkways along roadside shops.

 These roads were fairly advanced for the time, with Macadam surfacing used on High Street as early as 1821.
 Roads were also constructed across the rest of the island, although they were usually unsurfaced.
 Most of the roads were accessible to the kampong roads by 1845, and finally to the HDB developed roads since the 1960s.
 Currently, there are a lot of roads and expressways in Singapore.
 The first motor car was introduced in Singapore in 1896.

 As with many other urban areas of the time, all the earliest modes of transport were replaced by today's transport.